Advances and challenges in single-molecule electron transport: Conclusions

 Finally, the third class includes molecules falling between these limits, which comprises the majority of molecular junctions studied to date.
 Contained in this set are two types of molecules that have played the roles of benchmark systems from early on, namely benzenedithiol (BDT) and the series of alkanedithiols (ADT).
-BDT has served an important role as workhorse in computational work, where the results in essence agree between research groups, but it has been an unfortunate choice in terms of experiments.
+BDT has served an important role as workhorse in computational studies, where the results in essence agree between research groups, but it has been an unfortunate choice in terms of experiments.
 There is a large variability between various experiments, suggesting that the preferred binding configurations of the BDT molecule between metal leads depend on details of the experimental procedures.
 ADT has the advantage over BDT that it offers the possibility of studying a trend, {\it i.e.} the length dependence of the conductance.
 The systematics of this trend is well defined and reproducible in experiments and understood quantitatively.
 Contrasting to this, a large variability of the experimentally measured contact conductance is observed for ADT, which appears consistent with the findings for BDT.

 As alternative benchmark system for comparison between experiment and theory we propose to give a more prominent role to oligo(phenylene ethynylene)dithiol.
 It appears that this molecule in the three-monomer long version (OPE3) has been studied by many groups with different methods.
 The conductance values and the shape of the conductance histogram were found to be highly reproducible.
 At this moment it is still unclear why OPE3 would not suffer from the same problems as BDT or ADT.
-Two additional reasons for studying this molecular system more closely are (i) the fact that the experimental and theoretical conductances still differ by two orders of magnitude, and (ii) the observation of anomalous behavior at low temperatures, as discussed in Sect.~\ref{ss.awaiting}.
+Two additional reasons for studying this molecular system more closely are (i) the fact that the experimental and theoretical conductances still differ by two orders of magnitude, and (ii) the observation of anomalous behavior at low temperatures, as discussed in Section~\ref{ss.awaiting}.
 Other oligomers have also been studied \cite{Zheng2016,Kaliginedi2012,Xing2010,Lu2009}, but not yet by many groups and methods.
 It is likely that many other suitable systems exist, that would provide closely reproducible conductance values.
-At this moment OPE3 stand out because it has been studied intensively already, but still is not fully understood.